openreplay/documentation/README.md

   </a>
 </p>

-OpenReplay is an open-source session replay stack that let's you see what users do on your web app, helping you troubleshoot issues faster.
+OpenReplay is an open-source session replay stack that lets you see what users do on your web app, helping you troubleshoot issues faster.

 ## Getting Started
 - [Deployment](https://docs.openreplay.com/deployment): OpenReplay can be deployed anywhere.
 Follow our step-by-step guides for deploying it on major public clouds and platforms.
-- [Installation](https://docs.openreplay.com/installation/setup-or): Setup OpenReplay in minutes and start recording user sessions.
+- [Installation](https://docs.openreplay.com/installation/setup-or): Set up OpenReplay in minutes and start recording user sessions.
 - [Configuration](https://docs.openreplay.com/configuration.md): Configure and secure your OpenReplay instance.

 ## Go Further